-In February and March this year (2019), I was in Paris researching a TV programme and made two visits inside Notre Dame cathedral.
+In February and March of 2019, I was in Paris researching a TV programme and made two visits to Notre Dame cathedral (me pictured inside below).
 It’s as unmissable a monument at the very heart of Paris as it has been for over 800 years.
 The massive medieval construction sits on an island in the middle of the river Seine dominating its surroundings.

 The tragic fire in Notre Dame